 The appropriately prescribed treatment can only be determined through a correct diagnosis of each individual’s voice problem.
-Armed with that understanding, treatment can usually be successful.
+Armed with that understanding, voice therapy can usually be successful.

 Medical treatment includes care for the factors above as indicated.
 Nasal and sinus disease is treated as needed.
 Medical and dietary treatment of reflux is recommended.
 Help with environmental issues can be planned.